 School requirements for vaccinations vary from state to state.
 The requirements for each state can be accessed here.

 Travel requirements are pretty limited.
-International Health Regulations mandates that the yellow fever vaccination is necessary for travel to certain countries in tropical South America and sub-Saharan Africa.
+International Health Regulations mandate that the yellow fever vaccination is necessary for travel to certain countries in tropical South America and sub-Saharan Africa.
 The Saudi Arabian government requires that visitors receive the meningococcal vaccination if visiting during the Hajj.
-Other than that, the CDC recommends that all international travelers be up-to-date on regular vaccinations.
+Other than that, the CDC recommends that all international travelers be up to date on regular vaccinations.
 Whether or not travelers need extra vaccines depends on factors such as the destination country, season and whether rural areas will be visited.
 The CDC provides a comprehensive destination list for travelers to review here.

-On the next page, we'll give you a full list of infant vaccinations.
+On the next page, we'll give you a full list of infant vaccinations in the U.S.

 Vaccines are most effective at preventing disease when the recommended schedule is followed.
-Over the next three sections, we'll go over the schedules for infants, children and adults.
+Over the next three sections, we'll go over the schedules for infants, children and adults in the U.S.

-- DTaP - Combination vaccine that prevents three diseases in one shot.
+DTaP: Combination vaccine that prevents three diseases (diphtheria, tetanus and pertussis) in one shot.

 - Tetanus (lockjaw) is transmitted via contact with infected soil to cuts and punctures in the skin.
 It causes muscle spasms, often of the jaw (hence the name lockjaw) and can cause major complications, including lung infections, heart damage and death.
-It's recommended every 10 years because it wears off over time and poses risk to people of all ages, causing death in 10 to 20 percent of cases.
+A booster shot for tetanus is recommended every 10 years because it wears off over time and poses risk to people of all ages, causing death in 10 to 20 percent of cases.

-- Pertussis (whooping cough) is transmitted through coughing and sneezing fits.
+- Pertussis (whooping cough) is a contagious disease transmitted through coughing and sneezing fits.
 Pertussis is especially dangerous to the very young, the elderly and those with compromised immune systems, such as cancer patients.
-See sidebar for more information on the rising number of pertussis cases in the United States.

-- Haemophilus influenzae type b (Hib) - Hib meningitis once caused terrible complications in survivors, including mental retardation, deafness and seizures.
-Roughly 600 children died annually from the disease.
+Hib: The Haemophilus influenzae type b (Hib) vaccine protects against meningitis (infection of the covering around the brain and spinal cord).
+Meningitis once caused terrible complications in survivors, including mental retardation, deafness and seizures.

-- IPV (inactivated poliovirus) - Spread through direct contact with fecal matter, this disease once caused 13,000 to 20,000 cases annually in the United States alone.
+IPV (inactivated poliovirus): Spread through direct contact with fecal matter, polio once caused 13,000 to 20,000 cases annually in the United States alone.
 Paralytic polio left many victims relegated to wheelchairs, crutches and leg braces.

-- PCV (Pneumococcus) - Causes complications such as meningitis, pneumonia, blood infection (sepsis) and brain damage, is spread through coughing and sneezing, and is especially dangerous to the elderly.
+PCV (Pneumococcus): Causes complications such as meningitis, pneumonia, blood infection (sepsis) and brain damage.
+It is spread through coughing and sneezing and is especially dangerous to the elderly.

 - Mumps causes swollen glands and cheeks and complications like deafness and brain damage.